luoyi-hi/My-test/README.md

 ### 1.5 FaST Model Reproduction: Reproducing FaST's experiment results using our trained parameters

-Owing to storage constraints, we currently provide only the model parameters trained on the SD dataset, which are sufficient for reproducing the corresponding results reported in this paper.
+Due to storage limitations, we provide the model parameters trained on the SD dataset for the 48-step, 96-step, and 192-step forecasting tasks.
+These are sufficient for reproducing the key experimental results reported in this paper.

-The trained parameters for other datasets will be uploaded to a public cloud drive upon the acceptance of this paper.
+The trained parameters for other experiments will be uploaded to a public cloud drive upon the acceptance of this paper.

 To reproduce the SD results, execute the following command in the “BasicTS-master” directory:

 ``` shell
 python experiments/evaluate.py -cfg  baselines/FaST/sd_96_48.py -ckpt Parameters_FaST/sd/96_48/FaST_best_val_MAE.pt -g 0